 By tracing a wide radius among both lowland and upland rainforests, mangroves, coral reef systems and outback savannah land, students observe ecosystems at risk as well as human impacts on biodiversity.
 The trip is designed to combine field observations, lectures, group discussions and hands-on experience to complement classroom-based teachings.

-Highlights: Wildlife experts and marine biologist lectures, aboriginal-guided rainforest interpretation, discovering the Great Barrier Reef from a remote tropical island and live aboard boat, optional intro SCUBA diving instruction, and nocturnal wildlife observation.
+Highlights: Wildlife experts and marine biologist lectures, lava tubes discovery, exploring the Great Barrier Reef from a remote tropical island and live aboard boat, optional intro SCUBA diving instruction, and nocturnal wildlife observation.